System Contracts

 **Preconditions:**

-* `keylessDeploymentTransaction` must be a valid RLP-encoded Nick's Method deployment transaction: pre-EIP-155, contract creation (`to` = null), nonce = 0.
+* `keylessDeploymentTransaction` must be a valid RLP-encoded Nick's Method deployment transaction: pre-EIP-155, contract creation (`to` = null), nonce = 0, with no trailing bytes after the signed payload.

 * `gasLimitOverride` must be ≥ the original transaction's gas limit.